 Course Schedule Changes (Add/Drop)

 The add/drop period allows students to add classes on a space-available basis or drop classes without transcript notation.
-Students can make schedule changes online or through the Registrar’s Office in Lee-Kildow Hall.
-If the class is a late-start class, it may be added through the second calendar day of the class.
+Students can make schedule changes online or through Cardinal Central.
+If the class is a late-start, it may be added through the second calendar day of the class.
 For all late-start classes, drops with no grade must be processed prior to the end of the second calendar day.
 Refer to the calendar for full-semester courses add and drop dates.

 Drop with a Grade of W from Individual Courses